-Consumers are influenced by other people more than they realize — or are willing to admit.
+Consumers are influenced by other people more than they realize or are willing to admit.

 This is what makes the concept of social proof a powerful one.

-Like it or not, even canned laughter used in TV shows serves as social proof: studio executives use it to effectively increase the perceived “funniness” of a show.
+All these sources, in one situation or another, can influence people’s decisions on how to behave.
+Even canned laughter used in TV shows serves as social proof: studio executives use it to effectively increase the perceived “funniness” of a show.

 Online Reviews as Social Proof